 Role-playing games have always faced the “hard fun” problem, which is to say that participants are asked to contribute a substantial amount of creativity to the game.
-These RPGs, whether tabletop or otherwise, are active games, and that means they will always have a smaller audience than those games that “driven themselves.”
+These RPGs, whether tabletop or otherwise, are active games like Slots Baby, and that means they will always have a smaller audience than those games that “driven themselves.”

 Even though computer games often have a direct antecedent to a role-playing, tabletop game or experience, it’s not uncommon for non-RPG games to dominate the top sales charts.
 Players flock in large numbers to titles created by luddites (those people who think mechanics matter but narrative doesn’t) while more classic RPGs game garner smaller audiences, but that still play these kind of games using gaming accessories and other electronics from sites as hotrate.com.